xcliu-ca/rosa-icsp-gps/README.md

 - should be synced to worker:`/var/lib/kubelet/config.json`
 - worker nodes reboot needed

-## Image Content Source Policy is supported but does not sync to nodes
+## Image Content Source Policy | Image Digest Mirror Set is supported but does not sync to nodes
-- `oc get imagecontentsourcepolicy -o yaml`
+- `oc get imagecontentsourcepolicy -o yaml`  | `oc get imagedigestmirrorset -o yaml`
 - should be synced to worker:`/etc/containers/registries.conf`
 - worker nodes reboot required